jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 - Just as you soften toward yourself, a harsh inner voice interrupts.

 From the inside, this feels like an opponent.
-From the perspective of this scroll, it is **collapse following familiar pathways** — the path of least resistance through old overlays and fragile identity patterns.
+From the perspective of this book, it is **collapse following familiar pathways** — the path of least resistance through old overlays and fragile identity patterns.

 It looks intelligent because **entropy is flowing through intelligent architecture**: your mind.